 JD.com sells more than 4200 references of the brand but these ones are only done by resellers.
 On Tmall, it is the same, it is only resellers that through Tmall website, they are selling Kiehl’s products to Chinese consumers.
 Tmall possesses only a little bit less than 100 references of the brand on its website.

 Regarding physical stores, Kiehl’s only owns 17 stores in China and 5 of them are situated in Shanghai.
-It’s retailing process is thus limited for a good exportation in China.
+Its retailing process is thus limited for good exportation in China.

 Its market shares

 Regarding market shares of the brand, it is impossible to know the figures only about Chine.
-The brand still owns worldwide sales results reaching the million of dollars.
-Plus, since the brand belongs now at 51% to the French group L’Oréal, it is this last one’s market share that come first.
+The brand still owns worldwide sales results reaching millions of dollars.
+Plus, since the brand belongs now at 51% to the French group L’Oréal, it is this last one’s market share that comes first.
 Indeed, L’Oréal is by itself a really popular brand in China.

 Kiehl’s has a long story behind it.
-It has been created at the 19th century.
+It has been created in the 19th century.
 Even L’Oréal ta repurchased 51% of the company has been created later.
 In China, Kiehl’s is not really well-known either it is about its physical stores or online.
 Yet, it is popular.
-When it was created, the brand was only a pharmacy offering home-made beauty products.
-Today, the brand want to keep this image/reputation by retailing uniform cosmetics products in China.
+When it was created, the brand was only a pharmacy offering homemade beauty products.
+Today, the brand wants to keep this image/reputation by retailing uniform cosmetics products in China.
 Moreover, its packaging is remaining simple with a really home-made and very simple style.
 Its exportation in China stays thus to look after.

 To know more about marketing in China, click here.